 Battery Energy Storage Systems (BESS) – are a new public utility use with a model law form NYSERDA.
 Brewery / Distillery / Winery – as part of a farm operation, or independently, encompassing visitors and restaurants.

-Self-Storage Facilities – are popular everywhere.]

 [RF: Uses you may want to consider to add to regulate or not allow: